TaceoLabs/co-snarks/README.md

 1. You can find the latest release [here](https://github.com/TaceoLabs/collaborative-circom/releases/latest).
-2. Download the binary for your machine.
+2. Download the binary for your operating system.

 3. Make the binary executable (if necessary):